thapapradeep884/week-6-12194940-/README.md

 **5.4.
 Introspect the system with rqt_graph**

-Open the new terminal without closing the system and we run `rqt_graph`.
+Without shutting down the machine, open a new terminal and run "rqt graph."

 ```
 rqt_graph